gitlabhq/gitlabhq/doc/integration/salesforce.md

 # SalesForce OmniAuth Provider

 You can integrate your GitLab instance with [SalesForce](https://www.salesforce.com/) to enable users to login to your GitLab instance with their SalesForce account.

 ## Create SalesForce Application

 To enable SalesForce OmniAuth provider, you must use SalesForce's credentials for your GitLab instance.
-To get the credentials (a pair of Client ID and Client Secret), you must register an application on UltraAuth.
+To get the credentials (a pair of Client ID and Client Secret), you must register an application on SalesForces.

 1. Sign in to [SalesForce](https://www.salesforce.com/).

-1. Navigate to **Platform Tools/Apps** and click on **New Connected App**.
+1. Navigate to **Platform Tools/Apps/App Manager** and click on **New Connected App**.

 1. Fill in the application details into the following fields:
     - **Connected App Name** and **API Name**: Set to any value but consider something like `<Organization>'s GitLab`, `<Your Name>'s GitLab`, or something else that is descriptive.